 Screenwriters are an unsortable, surly lot.
-There’s as many different flavors of us as there are soldiers in the Terracotta Army, or bricks in the Great Wall of China, and frankly, I wouldn’t have it any other way.
+There are as many different flavors of us as there are soldiers in the Terracotta Army, or bricks in the Great Wall of China, and frankly, I wouldn’t have it any other way.

 But sometimes, we like to have an idea of where the heck we stand within our dojo, and/or how far we need to go to reach our “black belt” of screenwriting mastery, if you don’t mind me haphazardly mixing my folklore.